 Content Descriptions (meta description)

 Meta descriptions send an important signal to search engines that help them determine what your content is about, and are often used by search engines as the text displayed in search results.
 By default on each content type, there is a field that can capture your meta description text.
 On a Basic page it is called “Content Description”, for an Article it is called "Article Summary" and for a Person it is called "Short Biography."
+If you do not fill in a value for these fields, a trimmed version of the Article/Basic page body field or the Person biography field will be used depending on the content.
 Alternatively, you can modify the meta description and other meta information via SEO Settings.
 In the case of the meta description, remove [node:field_teaser] (autofills from the field above) from the field and provide your own value.